February 17, 2014 1 comment

 Generally, when I sense moshing, I react like an all-pro NFL quarterback.
 I read the blitz, take a few steps back to avoid the pressure and get the hell out of harms way.
 When successful, closed jabbing fists and flailing bodies are evaded.
 I say generally because of course I jumped inside the body tornado from time to time.

 The first time I moshed was at a one day summer festival in Texas.
 It was hot.
 It was so hot that it felt like we surpassed perspiring and started to just SIMPLY.FUCKING.MELT.
 Shirts off; faces scrunched and delirious.
-1 I was there to write a couple of words on Unknown Mortal Orchestra, Reggie Watts, and of course enjoy all of the other music and ancillary shit going on.
+[1.
+That’s what she said.]
+I was there to write a couple of words on Unknown Mortal Orchestra, Reggie Watts, and of course enjoy all of the other music and ancillary shit going on.
 Like the strange amateur wrestling expose and the headliners, The Black Lips.
 As the Sun retreated, shaving roughly five degrees away from the triple digit temperature and we all began to boil instead of melt, The Black Lips took the stage and I instantly read the blitz avoiding a tsunami of bodies.